 Jessica Livingston is an associate professor of English at Rose-Hulman Institute of Technology.
 She received a B.A. from the University of Georgia, an M.A. from the University of Kentucky, and a Ph.D. from the University of Florida.
 Her areas of interest include engineering communication and pedagogy, humanitarian engineering, the intersections of gender and work in a global economy, and documentary film.

-Stephen Misak is an Engineering Physics Major Senior at Rose-Hulman University of Technology.
+Stephen Misak is a graduate researcher at UCSB, working on photonic integrated circuits.
+He graduated with an bachelors degree in Engineering Physics from Rose-Hulman University of Technology.
 Tim Balz and Stephen Misak co-founded the Make It Happen Program in Fall of 2015.
-While Stephen is passionate about MEMS, laser systems, and sensor technology, he also is driven to find innovative solutions for improving the world, one cause at a time.
+While Stephen is passionate about MEMS, laser systems, and sensor technology, he also is driven to find innovative solutions for improving the world.

 Are you a researcher?
 Would you like to cite this paper?
 Visit the ASEE document repository at peer.asee.org for more tools and easy citations.